magesuite/smile-docker-boilerplate/README.md

 # Using Docker with Magento

-## Setting Up the Project
+## Description

+This repository provides a skeleton that allows to set up a Magento project using Docker Compose.
+It is the recommended skeleton to use for Smile projects.

+It is compatible with Magento >= 2.4.2.
+For older Magento versions, use the [ansible skeleton](https://git.smile.fr/magento2/architecture-skeleton).

+/!\ It has never been tested with Mac/Windows.
+Consider yourself a beta tester if you don't use it on Linux.

-### Pre-requisites
+## Pre-requisites

-Pre-requisites:
+This skeleton requires the following tools to be installed on your computer:

 - git
 - curl
 - Docker
-- Docker Compose V2 (installed as a docker plugin)
+- [Docker Compose V2](https://docs.docker.com/compose/cli-command/#install-on-linux) (installed as a docker plugin)

-How to install Docker:
+- Optional: [Traefik Proxy](https://git.smile.fr/docker/traefik) (to work on multiple projects at the same time)

+To install Docker (Linux):

 ```
 sudo apt-get install docker